Morpheme Triphala Caps

 How Triphala manages internal cleansing

 In Sanskrit, Triphala means “three fruits”.
 This Ayurvedic preparation comprises of the fruits of Emblica officinalis, Terminalia belerica and Terminalia chebula.
 It is widely used in the traditional Indian medicine system as a digestive, colon cleanser, laxative and diuretic.
 Studies suggest that Triphala is also effective in protecting the body from adverse effects of toxic chemicals and radiation, thereby significantly reducing the risk of cancers.
 (Baliga MS. “Triphala, Ayurvedic formulation for treating and preventing cancer: a review.”
 J Altern Complement Med.
 2010 Dec;16(12):1301-8).
-Triphala helps to improve bowel formation by increasing intestinal transit time, a feature that helps to treat diarrhea.
+Triphala helps to improve bowel formation by increasing intestinal transit time, a feature that helps in providing relief from diarrhea.
 (Biradar YS, Singh R, Sharma K, Dhalwal K, Bodhankar SL, Khandelwal KR.
 “Evaluation of anti-diarrhoeal property and acute toxicity of Triphala Mashi, an Ayurvedic formulation.”
 J Herb Pharmacother.
 2007;7(3-4):203-12).
 The enteroprotective effect of Triphala might reduce the risk of gastric disorders and reduce intestinal inflammation.

 How to get relief from constipation naturally